stormqloud/kazoo-tgbbok/troubleshooting/sipcapture.md

 # Old way
 * This way is a hassle, requires far more config changes...
-  * On the plus side I'm sure it sues less CPU
+  * On the plus side I'm sure it uses less CPU
   * Less stats, ie no jitter etc
+  * Pollutes the regulat tcpdump when you use it

 * For Kazoo-Kamaillio 4.2 this is the patch you need

 ```